Skip to content

 Delaware State coach DeSean Jackson signed a contract extension that runs through the 2028 season.Read moreSteven M. Falk / For The Inquirer

-After an 8-4 finish, the most wins in a season for the Hornets since 2007, the university announced Tuesday that it has signed Jackson to a contract extension that runs through the 2028 season.
-He previously agreed to a four-year deal last year.
+After an 8-4 finish, the Hornets’ most wins in a season since 2007, the university announced Tuesday that it has signed Jackson to a contract extension that runs through the 2028 season.

-The Hornets were picked to finish last in the Mid-Eastern Athletic Conference but ended up in second behind South Carolina State after a 28-17 loss in the regular-season finale.
-Jackson’s team led the Football Championship Subdivision in rushing yards per game (291.2) and had a winning record for the first time in 13 years.
+The Hornets were picked to finish last in the Mid-Eastern Athletic Conference but finish second to South Carolina State after a 28-17 loss to the Bulldogs in the regular-season finale.
+Jackson’s team led the FCS in rushing yards per game (291.2) and had a winning record for the first time in 13 years.

 » READ MORE: How Michael Vick and DeSean Jackson are navigating the ‘culture shock’ of coaching at an HBCU